zwave-js/node-red-contrib-zwave-js/APIChange.md

 ## New ```cc``` property
 If you were using a named ZWave class i.e ```BasicSwitch```, this new property is used to specify such class.
-not only that - but the class names are now as they appear in Z-Wave JS.
+Not only that - but the class names are now as they appear in Z-Wave JS.

 ## ```operation``` is now ```method```
 This property now specfies the method that is to be called, and will differ based on the ```mode``` (and ```cc``` if using ```CCAPI```) that you are using.